fdw/rofimoji/README.md

 ## Insertion method
 By default, `rofimoji` types the characters using either `xdotool` or `wtype` (see [display server support](#display-server-support)).
 You can enforce this behavior with `--action type` (`-a type`).

 For some applications (f.e.
-Firefox), this does not work.
+Firefox), this does not work reliably.
 To work around this, `rofimoji` can copy the emojis to your clipboard and insert them from there with `shift+insert`.
 Afterwards, it will restore the previous contents.
 Unfortunately, it depends on the receiving application whether `shift+insert` uses the clipboard or the primary selection.
 Therefore, `rofimoji` uses both and also restores both.
 To choose to spam your clipboards, you can either use the keybinding `alt+p` or start it as `rofimoji --action clipboard` (`-a clipboard`).